Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Additional Experimental Results

 \subsection{Detailed Per-task Results on MMLU}

 In Table~\ref{tab:all_results_mmlu_bison}, we show the per-task performance breakdown using the PaLM 2 (\texttt{text-bison-002}) target model whose aggregated results are presented in Table~\ref{tab:mmlu_bison}.
-Table~\ref{tab:all_results_mmlu_gemini} shows the MMLU results using the Gemini 1.0 Pro target model.
+In Table~\ref{tab:all_results_mmlu_gemini}, we show the MMLU results using the Gemini 1.0 Pro target model.